Northeastern-Electric-Racing/Nero-2.0/readme.md

 Accept the open source licensing agreement

 Select the Default options for installing components
-- Select Qt version 6.5.2 (Should be the one below the beta one) underneath qt tools
+- Select Qt version 6.5.3

 Select Next Until You start downloading Qt (Should be around 30 GB)